openskies-sh/aerobridge/README.md

 - Approve flights via one-time-password like permissions
 - Integrate with UTM system of choice

+## Live Demo 🚀

+- You can see the frontend using the [Testflight frontend](https://aerobridgetestflight.herokuapp.com/launchpad)
+- Take a look at the backend API: [Aerobridge OpenAPI renderer](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/openskies-sh/aerobridge/master/api/aerobridge-1.0.0.resolved.yaml)

 ## Webinar and pilot program ✨

 We work with drone manufacturers and operators to enable them to become compliant by regular onboarding run through our canary program.
 You can find out more about this on our regular [webinar](https://webinar.aerobridge.in).